In part 1 we saw a simple implementation of a linked list, but it only works with a particular structure:

 , and we crash.

-Now, it’s debatable whether or not trying to remove a non-existing element is a valid use case, but surely it does happen.
-In those cases would probably want to return an error (can’t do it in this API), show a warning (we would need a lot more infraestructure), or simply ignore the problem.
+Now, it’s debatable whether or not trying to remove a non-existing element is a valid use case, but surely it can happen.
+In those cases would probably would want to return an error (can’t do it in this API), show a warning (we would need a lot more infraestructure), or simply ignore the problem.

 Either way crashing is never good, so we want to avoid that.